Frequently Asked Questions

 What is an Applied Behavior Analyst?

-Behavior analysts focus on observable events within the environment.
-They seek to understand the interaction between the environment and the individual.
+Behavior analysts focus on observation of behavior and seek to understand the interaction between the environment and the individual.
 By doing so, behavior analysts seek to make the smallest changes that can have the most meaningful impact.
-There is a significant emphasis on the role of consequences such as through reinforcing positive behavior through rewards.

 How effective is ABA therapy in treating autism?

-Decades of research and applications of behavioral techniques have established ABA therapy as the treatment of choice for individuals with autism.
-People with autism can make substantial gains through behavior analytic interventions.
+Decades of research and applications of behavioral techniques have established ABA therapy as the treatment of choice for autistic individuals, who often make substantial gains through behavior analytic interventions.
 This includes improvements in overall skills and functioning as well as in targeted areas.
-Behavior analysts can address a variety of needs and areas, such as learning and academic performance, language, communication, and social skills, daily-living and self-care skills, motor skills, behavioral regulation and coping, and many more.

 What types of jobs are available for an Applied Behavior Analyst and what are the employment trends?